steveturbek/Designing-Interactive-SVGs-with-AI/README.md

    <source src="images/dashboard_layout_editor.mp4" type="video/mp4" />
 </video>

 The technique we use in this interactive SVG is to communicate with the app webpage via a shared data source.
-I wanted this game to work locally on laptop with non-technical designers.
+This game had to work locally on a laptop; a local web server was too complex for these non-technical designers.
 Unfortunately for me, but fortunately for you, these browser security restrictions meant we had to be creative.

 Browsers today have a neat feature called localStorage to store data locally on your computer.
 It's sort of like a website cookie, but can hold much more information and is more secure.
 The info never leaves the browser.
 It also works across browser windows, which was important because the game has a pop-up display window.